-It is recommended that the annual Geohazard inspection should continue as scheduled.
+• It is recommended that biennial geohazard inspection should continue as scheduled.

-As a potential highly active Site along Highway 744 (as it is affected by both the Little Smoky River and Peavine Creek), consideration should be given to installing one or two slope inclinometers to measure movement rates at this site.
+As a potential highly active Site along Highway 744, consideration should be given to installing one or two deep slope inclinometers to measure movement rates at this site and contribute to a more fulsome understanding of the valley geohazard situation.